All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Zepbound carries a list price of approximately $1,060 per month without insurance, according to Eli Lilly's published pricing as of early 2026.
 With insurance coverage, copays typically range from $25 to $150 per month, though coverage varies widely by plan and many patients report difficulty obtaining approval.

 For patients without insurance coverage, Eli Lilly offers the Zepbound savings card program, which can reduce costs significantly for eligible commercially insured patients.
-However, patients on Medicare, Medicaid, or other government insurance programs are not eligible for these savings programs.
+But patients on Medicare, Medicaid, or other government insurance programs aren't eligible for these savings programs.

 Compounded tirzepatide offers an alternative pricing structure.
-Providers like FormBlends offer compounded tirzepatide starting at $149 per month, which can make the medication accessible for patients facing insurance barriers.
-It is worth noting that compounded versions are not FDA-approved brand-name Zepbound, though they contain the same active ingredient.
+Providers like FormBlends offer compounded tirzepatide starting at $149 per month, which can make the medication accessible for patients facing insurance barriers. compounded versions aren't FDA-approved brand-name Zepbound, though they contain compounded formulations of the active ingredient.

 Disclosure: FormBlends is a licensed telehealth provider that offers compounded tirzepatide.
 This article is an independent drug review, and our clinical assessments are based on published trial data regardless of the medications we offer.